How to implement the stack lock lid design in custom metal tins?

 About surface treatment and branding design

 We often use powder coating, offset printing, or UV full-color lithography to display logos and product information in the surface design of custom metal tins.
 When planning these surface treatments, we ensure that the coating thickness does not change the bead size.
 Additionally, we select the corresponding primer and topcoat chemistries based on the product’s storage conditions.
 For example, food-grade coatings prevent oil migration when packaging mixed spices, while anti-scratch coatings protect high-flow cosmetic tins.
-At the same time, you can also add local UV or embossing to the edge of the lid to create tactile feedback, coordinating functional design with visual appeal.
+At the same time, you can add local UV or embossing to the lid’s edge to create tactile feedback, coordinating functional design with visual appeal.

 Achieving the perfect stack lock lid design